Physics-informed neural networks for modeling rate- and temperature-dependent plasticity: Introduction

-In fact, the idea of using the extraordinary approximating capability of DNN, established by the Universal approximation theorem \cite{cybenko1989approximation}, to obtain the solution of Partial Differential Equations (PDEs) by minimizing the network's loss function, comprising the residual error of governing PDEs and its initial/boundary conditions, has been around for some time \cite{lagaris1998artificial, lagaris2000neural}.
-More recently, Raissi et.~al \cite{raissi2017physicsI, raissi2019physics} has extended this concept to develop a general Physics-Informed Neural Network (PINN) framework for solving the forward and inverse problems involving general nonlinear PDEs by relying on small or even zero labeled datasets.
-Several applications of PINNs can be found in the literature ranging from modeling of fluid flows and Navier Stokes equations \cite{sun2020surrogate,rao2020physics,jin2021nsfnets,gao2020phygeonet}, cardiovascular systems \cite{kissas2020machine,sahli2020physics}, and material modeling \cite{frankel_prediction_2020, tipireddy2019comparative,zhang2020physics,meng2020composite,zhu2021machine, arora2021machine}, among others.
-In addition to the PINN based approaches mentioned above, several data-driven approaches \cite{versino2017data,li2017data,montans2019data,brunton2019methods} have also been proposed to generate surrogate models for modeling the solution of PDEs governing the behavior of physical systems.
-However, data-driven methods usually require extensive amount of experimentally or computationally generated data to learn a reliable model which may fail to satisfy physics-based constraints.
-On the other hand, the embedding of physics in the PINN based framework enforces physics-based constraints on the neural network outputs, thus enabling the generation of a high-fidelity model while simultaneously reducing (or even eliminating) the need for bigger training datasets.
+The idea of using neural networks to learn the solution of partial differential equations (PDEs) by minimizing a loss function, comprising the residual error of governing PDEs and its initial/boundary conditions, has been around for some time \cite{lagaris1998artificial, lagaris2000neural}.
+More recently, Raissi et.~al \cite{raissi2017physicsI, raissi2019physics} have extended this concept towards PINNs which can solve the forward and inverse problems involving general nonlinear PDEs by relying on small or even zero labeled datasets.
+Several applications of PINNs can be found in the literature ranging from modeling of fluid flows and Navier Stokes equations \cite{sun2020surrogate,rao2020physics,zhang2020frequencycompensated,jin2021nsfnets,gao2020phygeonet,zhang2020frequency}, cardiovascular systems \cite{kissas2020machine,sahli2020physics}, and material modeling \cite{frankel_prediction_2020, arora2022physrnet, tipireddy2019comparative,zhang2020physics,meng2020composite,zhu2021machine, arora2021machine}, among others.
+Compared to traditional data-driven approaches for predicting path-dependent plastic behavior in metals \cite{mozaffar2019deep, deep_learning_plasticity2, Lstm_plasticity2, Huang_pod_cmame, gorji_potention_plast}, PINNs can learn high-fidelity surrogate models while simultaneously reducing (or even eliminating) the need for bigger training datasets.
+However, developing a physics-informed neural network to model the spatio-temporal variation of deformation in elastic-plastic solids, along with its dependence on strain-rate and temperature, poses several technical challenges.